x4ngus/lockchain-zfs/docs/ARCHITECTURE.md

 # Architecture Overview

-This document outlines the service boundaries inside the LockChain workspace, with a focus on the ZFS provider contract shared across the crates.
+This document outlines the service boundaries inside the LockChain workspace, with a focus on the ZFS provider contract shared across the crates and the way long-running services compose with the USB watcher.

 ## Core Concepts